 No — the FLSA does not require employers to provide meal or rest breaks.
 However, if an employer does provide short breaks (under 20 minutes), they must be paid.
 Bona fide meal periods of 30 or more minutes where the employee is completely relieved of duties are unpaid.
 Employers in states with no break mandate still face FLSA exposure if breaks are provided inconsistently or employees work during unpaid meal periods.

-Many states require meal breaks for adult employees — California, Colorado, Illinois, Oregon, and Washington are among those with explicit statutory requirements.
-Florida and Virginia do not mandate meal breaks for adult employees, though both have protections for minors.
+Many states require meal breaks for adult employees — California, Colorado, Illinois, New York, Oregon, and Washington are among those with explicit statutory requirements.
+Florida, Georgia, Texas, and Virginia do not mandate meal breaks for adult employees, though Florida and Virginia protect minors and Georgia requires paid lactation breaks.
 Rules vary significantly by industry, employee type, and shift length.
 Use the state guide links on this page for specific requirements by state.

 At minimum: timestamped clock-in and clock-out records, meal break start and end times, any break waivers signed by employees, and attestation records confirming breaks were taken.
 In California, courts have held that inaccurate or incomplete time records for meal periods create a rebuttable presumption of non-compliance.
-GPS-verified records add an additional layer — they cannot be backdated or reconstructed after the fact.
+GPS-verified records add an additional layer — timestamps are captured at the moment of the punch, and any subsequent edit is logged in an audit trail.

 For claims under Labor Code § 226.7 (meal and rest break premium pay), the statute of limitations is generally 3 years.
 For PAGA claims, the limitation period is 1 year from the date of the last violation alleged.
 This means employers can face exposure going back years — which is why ongoing documentation matters, not just compliance in the current period.

-Both trigger the same penalty — one additional hour of premium pay per violation per workday.
+Both trigger the same penalty — one additional hour of premium pay per workday, assessed separately for meal and rest violations, so a single workday can carry up to two premium hours.
 Meal breaks are 30 minutes, unpaid, required when shifts exceed 5 hours; they can be waived in limited circumstances.
 Rest breaks are 10 minutes, paid, required every 4 hours; they cannot be waived.
 Both require employer-side documentation.
 Attestation strengthens the employer's position for meal period disputes specifically, since the Donohue burden-shifting rule applies to meal period records.

-Timeero tracks breaks, sends automated reminders, generates attestation records, and produces audit-ready reports — automatically, for every state your team works in.
+Timeero tracks breaks, sends automated reminders, generates attestation records, and produces the reports auditors ask for — with break rules configured for each state your team works in.

 Ask AI about Timeero